1kaius1/Timeclock/README.md

 ### Pre-built Binaries

-We don't yet offer pre-built binaries, but if the project becomes popular enough I'll add them.
+Pre-built binaries aren't currently available, but if the project becomes popular enough I'll add them.

 ### Building from Source